Akshat-Oke/polygon-decomposition/README.md

 # Decompose Polygon into convex polygons

+## Creating polygons

+Run `python3 draw.py gen` to generate polygons and save it to `input_py.txt`.

 ## Input format

-Enter the polygon in `input.txt` with each point on one line with its coordinates (x, y) separated by a space.
+Enter the polygon in `input_py.txt` (or any other file) with each point on one line with its coordinates (x, y) separated by a space.
 Specify total number of points on the first line.

 > The points must be in clockwise order